 An intervention is required in order to reduce these consequences, proper management of the land and the farming, reducing deforestation.
 Caring and respecting the species have to be in the spotlight, eradicating illegal trade and ecosystem destruction.

-Putting life in the center of the system is essential, that system which priorities economic development without caring about living beings and ecosystems.
+Putting life in the center of the system is essential; in a system that prioritizes economic development without caring about living beings and ecosystems.
 In this system, vegetables, animals, and humans beings are setting aside.

 It’s time to change.
-It’s time to have a holistic point of view of Nature, involving life and protection concepts.
+It’s time to have a holistic point of view of Nature, involving life concepts of protecting and preserving Nature.